goblindegook/goblindegook.com/content/page/conference-kit.md

 ## Biography

 > Luís Rodrigues is based in Lisbon, Portugal and works as a staff engineer at
 > NewStore.
-He is passionate about agile software development, test automation
+He is passionate about agile software development, test automation,
-> and functional programming.
+> functional programming, and design.

 ## My Talks